 Jan Collaert I (aka Hans Collaert) (c1525/30–1580)

-“Birth of the Son of the Shunammite Woman” (aka “Geboorte van de zoon van de Sunnemitische vrouw”), c1579 (published 1643), plate 2 from the series of 6 plates (Hollstein 122–127 [de Vos]), “The Story of Elisha,” after the design by Maarten de Vos (aka Maarten de Vos; Maerten de Vos) (1532–1603), published in Amsterdam by Volcxken Diericx (Volcxken Dierickx; Volcxken Diericx) (fl.1570–1600).
+“Elisha Visits the Shunammite Woman” (aka “Elisa bezoekt de Sunnemitische vrouw”), c1759, plate 1 from the series of six engravings (Hollstein 122–127 [de Vos]), “The Story of Elisha” (aka “The Story of Elisha and the Shunammite Woman”; “Het verhaal van Elisa en de Sunnemitische vrouw”), after the design by Maarten de Vos (aka Maarten de Vos; Maerten de Vos) (1532–1603), published in Amsterdam by Volcxken Diericx (Volcxken Dierickx; Volcxken Diericx) (fl.1570–1600).
 Note that this print was later published by Claes Jansz.
 Visscher (aka Nicolaes Jansz.Visscher; Piscator) (1587–1652) in 1643 (possibly in “Thesaurus Sacrarum Historiarum Veteris Testament”).
 This impression is from the initial edition by Volcxken Diericx.

-Condition: a well-printed and very strong impression with small margins.
-Beyond a flattened centrefold and remnants of mounting hinges verso, the sheet is in an excellent condition for its considerable age with no tears, holes, losses, abrasions, significant stains or foxing.
+Condition: a strong and well-printed impression with small margins.
+Beyond a flattened centrefold and restoration of a loss on the lower edge of the centrefold, the sheet is in an excellent condition for its considerable age with no significant stains or foxing.

 This print has been sold